unaihuete93/Tecnun-AIFun-2024/Lab-Instructions/lab04.md

     - **Authentication type**: API key
     - **I acknowledge that connecting to an Azure OpenAI service will incur additional costs to my account**: Selected
 1. On the next page, do <u>not</u> select the option to vectorize images or extract data with AI skills.
-1. On the next page, enable semantic ranking and schedule the indexer to run once.
+1. On the next page,  schedule the indexer to run once.
-1. On the final page, set the **Objects name prefix** to `margies-index` and then create the index.
+1. On the final page, set the **Objects name prefix** to `margies-index` and then **create** the index.

-## Prepare to develop an app in Visual Studio Code
+## Prepare to develop an app in Github Codespace

 Now let's explore the use of your own data in an app that uses the Azure OpenAI service SDK.
-You'll develop your app using Visual Studio Code.
+You'll develop your app using Github Codespace.
 The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have already cloned the **mslearn-openai** repo, open it in Visual Studio code.
-Otherwise, follow these steps to clone it to your development environment.

-1. Start Visual Studio Code.
+1. Start Github Codespace.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-openai` repository to a local folder (it doesn't matter which folder).
-3. When the repository has been cloned, open the folder in Visual Studio Code.

-    > **Note**: If Visual Studio Code shows you a pop-up message to prompt you to trust the code you are opening, click on **Yes, I trust the authors** option in the pop-up.

-4. Wait while additional files are installed to support the C# code projects in the repo.

-    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

 ## Configure your application

-Applications for both C# and Python have been provided, and both apps feature the same functionality.
-First, you'll complete some key parts of the application to enable using your Azure OpenAI resource.

-1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/06-use-own-data** folder and expand the **CSharp** or **Python** folder depending on your language preference.
-Each folder contains the language-specific files for an app into which you're going to integrate Azure OpenAI functionality.
+1. In Github Codespace, in the **Explorer** pane, browse to the **Lab-files/Lab04/app** folder.
+It contains the language-specific files for an app into which you're going to integrate Azure OpenAI functionality.
-2. Right-click the **CSharp** or **Python** folder containing your code files and open an integrated terminal.
-Then install the Azure OpenAI SDK package by running the appropriate command for your language preference:
+2. Right-click the **app** folder containing your code files and open an integrated terminal.
+Then install the Azure OpenAI SDK package by running the appropriate command:

-    **C#**:

-    ```
-    dotnet add package Azure.AI.OpenAI --version 1.0.0-beta.14
-    ```

     **Python**: